ipfs/specs/ARCHITECTURE.md

 Applications and datastructures on top of IPFS are represented as merkledags.
 Users can create arbitrary datastructures that extend the merkledag and deploy them to the rest of the world using any of the tools that understand IPFS.

-See more in the datastructures and applications specs (TODO).
+See more in the [IPLD datastructures specs](https://github.com/ipld/specs/tree/master/data-structures).

 ## 4.1 unixfs -- representing traditional files